John Stuart, Count of Maida

-Sir John Stuart, Count of Maida GCB (1759–1815), was a British Lieutenant-General during the Napoleonic Wars.
+Lieutenant-General Sir John Stuart, Count of Maida, GCB (1759 – 2 April 1815) was a British Army officer who served in the French Revolutionary and Napoleonic Wars.

 Biography

 Stuart was born in Georgia, the son of Colonel John Stuart, superintendent of Indian affairs in the southern district, and a prominent loyalist in the War of Independence.
 Educated at Westminster School, young Stuart entered the 3rd Foot Guards in 1778, and almost immediately returned to America with his regiment.
 He was present at the siege of Charleston, the battles of Camden and Guilford court-house, and the surrender of Yorktown, returning a regimental lieutenant and an army captain, as was then usual in the Guards.

 Ten years later, as captain and lieutenant-colonel, he was present with the Duke of York's army in the Netherlands and in northern France.
 He took part in the sieges and battles of the 1793 campaign, Valenciennes, Lincelles, Dunkirk and Lannoy.
 The following year, now at the head of his battalion, he was present at Landrecies and at Pont-a-Chin or Tournay, and when the tide turned against the allies, he shared with his guards in the discomforts of the retreat.
 As a brigadier-general he served in Portugal in 1796, and in Minorca in 1799.
 At Alexandria, in 1801, his handling of his brigade called forth special commendation in general orders, and a year later he became substantive major-general.
 He then went on to take part in the siege of Cairo and following this the final action in Egypt with the surrender of Alexandria.